Español

 Don’t just call out of the blue.
 Why?

 Don’t expect an instant response to voicemail.
 I may be in a situation (in a meeting, driving) where I can’t easily check it.
 And then I may forget about it until I see the notification on my phone.
-Text or e-mail work better.
+Text or e-mail works better.